 Finally, I use coconut sugar instead of refined sugar to give it a richer flavor and cut down on the sugar content.

 Let’s be honest.
 Who here makes waffles just to bury them in toppings?
 I do!
 Here are my go-to toppings:

-- Almond butter and granola
+- Almond butter with healthy granola

 - Coconut whipped cream and fresh berries

 - Maple cashew cream

 How do you like to top your waffles?
 I choose the toppings based on how hungry I am and if I need to take my breakfast to go or am able to enjoy it sitting down.